 17-20 April 2023, Campus on Lake Austin, Texas

-In this workshop, National Park Service resource managers, scientists, interpreters, science communicators and education specialists participating in the Dragonfly Mercury Project will collaborate to
+In this workshop, sponsored by the National Park Foundation, National Park Service resource managers, scientists, interpreters, science communicators and education specialists participating in the Dragonfly Mercury Project will collaborate to

 - review existing products and programs, generate ideas for new efforts, and learn from each other.